Mobile App Conversion Rate: A complete guide with strategies & metrics

 1. Determine what you’re actually optimizing for

-If the goal is acquisition, your CRO efforts will probably be more focused on uncovering sources of friction in the registration process.
-For instance, 60% of users decide not to download an app after realizing the amount of personal information they would have to share, while 25% will pass if they don’t have enough space on their phones.
-The checkout process could be another area for improvement—like reducing the number of steps, offering more payment options, eliminating unnecessary fields or simplifying the language.
+If the goal is customer acquisition, your CRO efforts will probably be more focused on uncovering sources of friction in the registration process.
+For instance, 60% of potential users decide not to do an app download after realizing the amount of personal information they’d have to share.
+And 25% will pass if they don’t have enough space on their phones.

 2. Prioritize technical performance